HolyBlackCat/rcoro/README.md

 std::cout << c() << '\n'; // 3
 ```

-The type is deduced automatically.
+The return type is deduced automatically.
 The type must be the same in every `RC_YIELD` and `return`, otherwise you get a compilation error.

-`return`, with or without a value, finishes the coroutine.
+`return` finishes the coroutine (in addition to returning the value, if any).

-Coroutines always returns by value.
+Coroutines always return by value.

 Coroutines have `.begin()` and `.end()`, making them usable in `for` loops:
 ```cpp